 (In this case "you" is the subject for the compound verb—it's the subject for both "should type" and "press."
 This is not a compound sentence, and therefore there is no comma before "and.")

-Do not use a comma between two compound verb phrase.
+Do not use a comma between two compound verb phrases.
 Watch out about what you think are compound sentences.
 A complete sentence has to be on both sides of the conjunction (that means subject, verb, object, or complement—the works).
 Compare the following examples (subjects are italicized, and verbs use a different color; the bracketed commas indicate where commas are typically but mistakenly placed)):

 Offspring exposed to significant amounts of alcohol in utero are much more active than controls[,] and sometimes seem to fly around the room.|